Frequently Asked Questions

 Only the Academic Honor cords are centrally managed.
 If you are eligible, you will get your Academic Honor Cords when you pick up your regalia.
 Many RIT organizations give or sell cords and stoles to their members.
 Please contact your organization for information.

 The tassel should be on the right side of the mortar board.
-During the Academic Convocation when Dr. Munson officially confers the degrees, you will be asked to move your tassel from right to left.
+During the Academic Convocation when the RIT president officially confers the degrees, you will be asked to move your tassel from right to left.

-Candidates walking for multiple level degrees do not typically wear multiple gowns.
-Instead, they wear the regalia that corresponds to their highest degree.
-For example, someone walking for an MBA from Saunders College of Business and an AAS (Associate in Applied Arts and Sciences from the School of Individualized Study would wear their graduate (master’s) regalia to both ceremonies.
+Candidates wear the regalia that corresponds to their highest degree.
 Be sure to contact the Commencement Liaison for each college to make arrangements for both ceremonies.

-RIT has its own, university specific doctoral regalia.
-These are available for eligible doctoral candidates to rent for their ceremonies.
-RIT pays for your rental, however you are responsible for returning the regalia, and any damages and/or replacement costs.
+RIT doctoral candidates may rent or purchase regalia for their ceremonies.
+RIT pays for rental, however you are responsible for returning the regalia, and any damages and/or replacement costs.
+Your academic department will provide your Tam.

 Plan Your Visit